georgebarrett/the_milky_way/README.md

 1. learning about which files need to be gitignored
 2. initial file setup - initial failing test (CI/test)
+3. transitioning from mongo to mysql. having to redifne relationships between models

 getting it going